idealista/redis_role/README.md

 ## Getting Started

-These instructions will get you a copy of the role for your ansible playbook.
+These instructions will get you a copy of the role for your Ansible playbook.
 Once launched, it will install a [Redis](https://redis.io/) server.

 ### Prerequisities

 Ansible 2.4.5.0 version installed.
 Inventory destination should be a Debian environment.

-For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Vagrant](https://www.vagrantup.com/) as driver (with [landrush](https://github.com/vagrant-landrush/landrush) plugin) and [VirtualBox](https://www.virtualbox.org/) as provider.
+For testing purposes, [Molecule](https://molecule.readthedocs.io/) with [Docker](https://www.docker.com/) as driver.

 ### Installing